EuroProofNet/europroofnet.github.io/_pages/WRQT/meeting.md

 ### Registration and Funding applications:
-* Application deadline: April 28, 2025
+* Application deadline: ~~April 28, 2025~~
-* Extended application deadline: **May 18,2025** (applications will be consider in order of arrival)
+* Notification:  ~~May 4, 2025~~
-* Notification:  May 4, 2025
+* **Extended application deadline: May 18,2025** (applications will be consider in order of arrival)

 Participation at the WRQT 2025 is free, but registration is mandatory.
-To register, please use the [registration form/funding application](https://docs.google.com/forms/d/e/1FAIpQLSe6uXqOorYKbeaSn_LfnVH6HHL_CeMX0UeqvOFNbAeWMy0OLw/viewform?usp=sf_link).
+To register, please use the [registration/funding application form](https://docs.google.com/forms/d/e/1FAIpQLSe6uXqOorYKbeaSn_LfnVH6HHL_CeMX0UeqvOFNbAeWMy0OLw/viewform?usp=sf_link).

 The EuroProofNet COST action can provide funding for a limited amount of participants.
 Before applying for funding see [reimbursement rules](../reimbursement-rules).